-10 Practical Tips on How to Memorize Scripture
+10 Practical Tips for Memorizing Scripture

 1. Memorize the Word of God in community.

 With a small group or with the larger congregation, memorizing scripture as a community is a powerful way to learn the Bible together through purusing mutual goals with accountability.
-Push each other to memorize and treasure the Word of God more.
+Push each other to memorize the Word of God more.
 This is one way to live out Proverbs 27:17, “As iron sharpens iron, so one man sharpens another.”

 2. Memorize along with your family.